ospfranco/ospfranco.github.io/_posts/2024-06-25-client guide to react native modules.md

 If you want most of the perfomance without expo or third party packages: Turbo Modules

-Risky but with node compatibility: Node API modules
+Risky but with node compatibility: NAPI Modules

 # QA

 **Is it possible to have a `new arch` (i.e. Turbo Module) that is compatible with `old arch`?**

-The old arch is gone :)
+The old arch is gone.

 **Do you like Turbo Modules?**

-I don't, they are tricky to setup, their codegen generation is brittle and have cryptic native errors.
-I would much rather stick to pure C++ modules.
+I don't, they are tricky to setup, but most importantly codegen has been very brittle.

 **But Expo [insert your comment here]**

 Expo Modules are great if they work for you.
-Use them and don't bother me :)
+For further questions go ask the Expo team.

 **You say `JSI` is C++, how come `Turbo Modules` are ObjC/Kotlin/Java?**

 The same way Expo Modules are Swift/Kotlin.
-Ungodly amount of jumping between languages.
+Jumping between languages.
 Swift → ObjC++ → C++.
 Kotlin/Java → `JNI` (which is SLOW) → C++.
 Your simple returning functions require a lot of casting stuff all the way to the right C++ abstractions.

 **Can I write my Turbo Module in Swift?**

 No... kinda...
-The latest versions of Swift (5.9+) improved compatibility with C++, but it still ways to go.
-The codegen scripts and all the internal tooling works with ObjC.
-You can write a very thin ObjC façade that will call your Swift code.
-So yes, there is a way to make it work but it's not straightforward.
+The latest versions of Swift (5.9+) improved compatibility with C++.
+Nitro Modules took advantage of this compatibility layer but neither Turbo or Expo Modules take advantage of this (yet) as it is not mature enough.

 **When will I be able to write my `Turbo Module` in Swift?**

-Don't know, go ask Meta very nicely to do this :)
+Don't know, go ask Meta very nicely to do this.

 **Can I write a native module in Rust?**